 Another type of blister pack that differs from most retail blister packaging are those designed for pills and tablets.
 These pharmaceutical blister packs usually consist of a relatively thin blister tray that is lidded with a foil barrier.

-These packs allow the medication or supplement to be pushed through the lidding material - providing the tamper evidence typically required for these items.
-This type fo sealing is also good for protecting products against external factors like humidity and contamination for extended periods of time.
-Opaque blisters also protect light-sensitive products against UV rays that can negatively affect efficacy.
+These packs allow the medication or supplement to be pushed through the lidding material - providing the tamper evidence obviously critical for these items.
+This type of sealing is also good for protecting products against external factors like humidity and contamination, and can do so for extended periods of time.
+Opaque blisters also protect light-sensitive products from UV rays that can negatively affect efficacy.

-The term "blister tray" is another type of blister packaging although we typically refer to thermoformed trays.
-They are made on the same machines with the same types of plastics so they are essentially the same as blister packs, but they typically are not designed to be sealed to a paperboard card or hung on a merchandising wall.
+The term "blister tray" is another type of blister packaging although we commonly refer to them as thermoformed trays.
+They are made on the same machines with the same types of plastics, so they are essentially the same as blister packs.
+The main purpose of a tray is to be sealed to a paperboard card or hung on a merchandising wall.

 Steps in Developing a Custom Blister Package